 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(3)(c) of the Companies Act 2013:

-(b) that such accounting policies as mentioned in Notes to the Financial Statements havebeen selected and applied consistently and judgement and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at March 31 2017 and of the profit of the Company for the year date; ended onthat
+b. that such accounting policies as mentioned in Notes to the Financial Statements havebeen selected and applied consistently and judgement and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at March 31 2021 and of the profit of the Company for the year date; ended onthat

-(d) that the annual financial statements have been prepared on a going concern basis;
+d. that the annual financial statements have been prepared on a going concern basis;

-(e) that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively;
+e. that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively.

-(f) that systems to ensure compliance with the provisions of all applicable laws were inplace and were adequate and operating effectively.
+f. that systems to ensure compliance with the provisions of all applicable laws were inplace and were adequate and operating effectively.

-In accordance with SEBI (LODR) Regulations 2015 Corporate GovernanceReport along with Auditors certificate thereon is enclosed and forms part of thereport.
+In accordance with Regulation 34 of SEBI (LODR) Regulations 2015 Corporate GovernanceReport along with Auditors certificate thereon is enclosed and forms part of thereport.

-23. EXTRACT OF ANNUAL RETURN:
+23. EXTRACT OF ANNUAL RETURN

-21. PARTICULARS OF EMPLOYEE:
+24. PARTICULARS OF EMPLOYEES

 The information required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company is attached herewith and marked as Annexure II.

 The particulars of the employees who are covered by the provisions contained in Rule5(2) and rule 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are: